Full-time: 4 years

 Included in your fees

 - All compulsory reading materials available in digital format.
-Additonal reading based on library and/or digital resourses
+Additional reading based on library and/or digital resources

 Mandatory costs not included in your fees

 - Printing and binding of one copy of dissertation, cost approx. £6

 - Purchase of reading materials - approx. £30 per text but cost varies depending on source